STUBigDataJuan/gunviolencedata/README.md

 Table incidents should be created by running the ddl script gunviolence_incidents_table_ddl.sql Dump file of the database can be found in the repository, extract and restore in Postgres.

+Connection string in R expects host, username, password and database.

 ## 3- Load RStudio rmd file

 Load file Gun Violence Final Project.Rmd to access the Project.